 With the economy in a slump, more and more people are finding it difficult to afford insurance.
 It is certainly no help that so many factors affect insurance premiums, or if one is even eligible for insurance.

 Since insurance companies are precise about who is given coverage and what their premium will be, even people who have a clean bill of health may be denied coverage.
 This is because even the family history of the person applying for coverage will affect whether or not that person receives coverage.

-However, if the applicant has a family member or family members that have died from cardiovascular related illnesses, smoking related illnesses or cancer before the age of sixty, then this will negatively affect the applicant.
+However, if the applicant has a family member or family member that have died from cardiovascular-related illnesses, smoking-related illnesses, or cancer before the age of sixty, then this will negatively affect the applicant.
 The same goes for any family history of stroke, kidney disease, heart disease, Alzheimer’s disease, mental illness, and Parkinson’s disease, just to name a few.

 The applicant could be in perfect health and have never experienced any of these themselves, but having a family history of these health problems will always be taken into account by all of the top life insurance companies.

-Conversely, an insurer may just not cover the particular illness or illnesses, and cover all of the others.
-When looking for coverage, it is best to compare rates of different companies to see which one offers the best plan.
+Conversely, an insurer may just not cover the particular illness or illnesses and cover all of the others.
+When looking for coverage, it is best to compare the rates of different companies to see which one offers the best plan.

 Because each company is different, they are all going to look at an application differently.
-It’s important to find a company that will work with you to get the policy that you want at an cheapest rate for term life insurance.
-If you have a family history of health complication’s, you need to find a company that will look more favorably at your specific situation.
+It’s important to find a company that will work with you to get the policy that you want at the cheapest rate for term life insurance.
+If you have a family history of health complications, you need to find a company that will look more favorably at your specific situation.